 Shenandoah Conservatory’s prestigious faculty is dynamic, creative, and passionately committed to the highest levels of artistic excellence.
 A deeply caring community, they mentor students with a wealth of professional expertise, balancing rigorous expectations with compassion and wisdom.
 At Shenandoah, you will study with, and perform for, award-winning composers, Metropolitan Opera singers, Grammy Award winning conductors and international competition winners.
 You will learn from leading scholars in music and premiere works created by accomplished dance artists and cutting-edge directors.
 Shenandoah Conservatory’s faculty embodies the highest levels of professional accomplishment and the deepest commitment to furthering the artistic growth and creative aspirations of students in every discipline.

-Director of Music Production and Recording Technology; Associate Professor, Music Production and Recording TechnologyFull Biography
+Director and Associate Professor, Music Production & Recording TechnologyFull Biography

-Assistant Professor, Music Production and Recording TechnologyFull Biography
+Assistant Professor, Music Production & Recording TechnologyFull Biography

 Application and Audition Information

 Shenandoah University works on rolling admissions.
 Applications are reviewed individually and holistically.

 Submit your application, review required admissions materials, and find our admissions standards.

 Admission to Shenandoah Conservatory is highly competitive.
 Not only must students be academically admissible, they must also complete and pass the mandatory audition/portfolio review and interview process.
 Audition dates are limited and may fill and close well in advance of the audition date.